Prince Nikolaus of Liechtenstein: Career

 From 1973 to 1974, Nikolaus was Wissenschaftlicher Assistent at the International Committee of the Red Cross in Geneva.
 From 1975 to 1976, he worked for courts in Vaduz.
 From 1977 to 1978, he was an advisor to the Office of International Relations of the Liechtenstein government.
+Nikolaus is Delegate for International Affairs of Liechtenstein Red Cross.

 From 1979 to 1989, Nikolaus was Permanent Representative of Liechtenstein to the Council of Europe in Strasbourg.
 From 1986 to 2017, he was non-resident Ambassador of Liechtenstein to the Holy See.
 From 1989 to 1996, he was Ambassador of Liechtenstein to Switzerland.
 From 1996 to September 2010, he was Ambassador of Liechtenstein to Belgium.